codecflow/branding/README.md

 ## 📞 Contact

-For questions about brand usage or additional asset requests, please contact the Codec team.
+For questions about brand usage or additional asset requests, please contact the CodecFlow team.

 ---